Too many apps.

 If the answer is yes, and the amount of time you save is greater than the cost of the app – it’s a no-brainer.

-The other option, when faced with an overwhelming workload, is to simply add additional staff members as you bring on new clients or new work.
+The other option, when faced with an overwhelming workload, is to simply add additional team members as you bring on new clients or new work.
 When you hire a full-time employee, you expect them to do one (or more) of the following:

 - Earn you more revenue